Gorontalo (city): Early and colonial history

 Gorontalo city is considered among the oldest cities in Sulawesi, dating back approximately 400 years together with Makassar, Parepare, and Manado.
 It was the center of Islamic propagation in Sulawesi under Ternate rule.
 The area that what is now the city was once a region (Pohala) under Kingdom of Gorontalo.
 The kingdom consisted of alliances of 17 smaller groups called linula.
 Kingdom of Gorontalo was a vassal under Ternate Sultanate in Moluccas.
 Islamic propagation in the region around the today's city started between 14th and 15th centuries, started with the period under the ruler named Sultan Amai who married a princess from nearby Palase Gomonjolo Kingdom, who asked the Sultan Amai previously to convert to Islam as part of the marriage arrangement in 1525.
 Islam later spread to the Gorontalo Kingdom and became official religion of the kingdom under rule of King Matolodulakiki.
 During this period, principle of Gorontaloan culture regarding Islam which is "adat basandi syara', syara' basandi kitabullah" (traditions based on Sharia, Sharia based on Qur'an) was coined.

 Native rule in this area ended with transfer of all Ternate's Sulawesi possessions to the Dutch East India Company (VOC) under a treaty which became effective on 11 May 1677.
 This transfer of possession includes Gorontalo and its neighbouring kingdoms in the northern part of Sulawesi.
 Dutch East India Company built its first trade office around the area of what is now the city in 1705 to organize trade relations with the native kingdoms which is now under the company's rule.
 Later, Dutch rule in the area was strengthened by the construction of Nassare Fort in 1770.
 As Dutch East India Company dissolves in 1799, the area became direct possession of the Dutch and later Dutch East Indies colony.
 From then, the Dutch became increasingly involved in successions and appointment of local rulers.

-On 1824, the area around Gorontalo was merged with Minahasan region to become an afdeeling which is led by an assistant resident.
+In 1824, the area around Gorontalo was merged with Minahasan region to become an afdeeling which is led by an assistant resident.
 In 1899, another administrative change took place which made Gorontalo immediately administrated from Batavia, the form that was called "Rechtstreeks Bestuur".
-On 1911, again another administrative change took place, this time the pohala was reorganized and became divided into three onder afdeelingen, which are Kwandang, Boalemo, and Gorontalo.
+In 1911, again another administrative change took place, this time the pohala was reorganized and became divided into three onder afdeelingen, which are Kwandang, Boalemo, and Gorontalo.
 In 1920, onder afdeeling was changed into district.
 At this time, Gorontalo region was divided into five districts including Limboto and Bone.
 This change did not last long and later in 1922 it was divided and reorganized again into three afdeelingen, which are Gorontalo, Boalemo, and Buol.